Skip to content

 Lysichiton americanus

-Formerly widely sold for ornamental planting in bog gardens and around ponds, this invasive has escaped and is now found locally in wet marshy areas and wet woodland, spreading along watercourses and ditches via seed and rhizomes.
+Formerly widely sold for ornamental planting in bog gardens and around ponds, this invasive species has escaped and is now found locally in wet marshy areas and wet woodland.

 The plants form dense colonies, out-competing and eventually smothering native vegetation.
-On Dartmoor the plants are threatening flower-rich marshy grassland of national importance for rare butterflies and other insects.
+It spreads along watercourses and ditches through seed and rhizomes.
+On Dartmoor it’s threatening flower-rich marshy grassland of national importance for rare butterflies and other insects.

 Actions